Do you know what happens down at the crossroads?

 You coming?

-Come on Down to the Crossroads… in Florence, Italy.
+Come on down to the crossroads … in Florence, Italy

 In between the 13th and 17th centuries in Florence, Italy, the powerful Medici family ruled the land.
 Some believe that the Medici family was at one point the wealthiest family in all of Europe.

-The Medicis used their power and wealth to support poets, philosophers, scientists, architects, painters and sculptors from all over Europe and elsewhere.
 Talented people of diverse disciplines converged on Florence to enjoy the patronage of the Medici family, which established a creative and cultural crossroads in Tuscany’s capital city.

 This creative convergence kicked off a little something called the Renaissance.
 You may have heard of it.

-The Renaissance was one of the most innovative eras in human history, and many credit the Medici family as the catalyst that made it possible.
 By attracting talented souls from so many different fields and cultures, the Medicis caused these varied artists and scientists to come in contact with one another, trade ideas, and discover the intersections that allowed for giant leaps in creativity and innovation.

-In other words, allowing people to seek and find the connections between different disciplines and cultures led to an explosion of exceptional ideas.
-This intersection of ideas produced huge advances in literature, philosophy, art, politics and science from the 14th through the 17th century, starting in Italy and spreading throughout Europe and the rest of the world.
+This intersection of ideas produced huge advances in literature, philosophy, art, politics, and science from the 14th through the 17th century, starting in Italy and spreading throughout Europe and the rest of the world.

-Exploring the intersection of ideas can also lead to an explosion of exceptional content.
-Your writing can spread throughout the social media landscape, and lead to huge advances in links, traffic, subscribers and revenue.
-And it won’t take four hundred years to happen.
+Exploring the intersection of ideas can also lead to an explosion of exceptional content — which can lead to links, traffic, subscribers, and revenue.

 You still with me?

-How to Locate the Intersection of Ideas
+How to locate the intersection of ideas

 Sorry, you’re not going to find this intersection on Google Maps.
 But it certainly might help if you strive to go different places, both mentally and physically.